alan-turing-institute/jbc-turing-rss-equality/README.md

 ```

 The analysis code with the two main formulas used in the paper is in the [equality_model.R](equality_model.R) script.

 To run the analysis requires installing the [R-INLA](https://www.r-inla.org) package:

 ```{R}
 install.packages("INLA",repos=c(getOption("repos"),INLA="https://inla.r-inla-download.org/R/stable"), dep=TRUE)
 ```

-The analysis script has two file dependencies :
+The analysis script has two file dependencies:
 - `toy_data.RDS` which contains a toy dataset retrieved from public data source
-- `W.adj` which strores the LTLA adjacency matrix necessary for including the spatial randon effect in the model
+- `W.adj` which has the LTLA adjacency matrix necessary for including the spatial randon effect in the model

 ## Plotting